syntax-tree/esast-util-from-estree/readme.md

 ## What is this?

-This package applies some transforms to a given estree to make it compatible with unist.
+This package applies some transforms to a cloned, given estree to make it compatible with unist.
 It:

 *   makes sure nodes are plain JSON